 Agile Scrum Methodology Summary

 Scrum is the best-known agile framework because it provides a simple template for managing and completing complex projects.
-The acronym describes its three core elements: Sprints (iterations), Roles, and Events.
+The acronym describes its core elements: Sprints (iterations), Roles, and Events.

 Three cornerstones of Agile Scrum methodology are Transparency, Face-to-Face Communication, and Courage to make changes.
 These concepts create a foundation for establishing an Agile mindset in organizations that enables them to embrace change and be more responsive to the market.

-So what is Agile Scrum?
+So, what is Agile Scrum?

 Agile is a term that has been used since the 1990s.
 It signifies a paradigm shift in software development, away from the old traditional models to ones where constant interactions and feedback are emphasized for better product quality.

-Scrum has emerged as a popular framework in the environment of software development and other complex endeavors, especially because of its focus on adaptive plans, teamwork, and simplicity.
+Scrum has emerged as a popular framework in software development and other complex endeavors, especially because of its focus on adaptive plans, teamwork, and simplicity.
 However, there is some degree of confusion regarding how to actually apply Scrum either as a part of Agile or as an independent process.

-In scrum, the project is divided into multiple sprints. so let’s try to understand:
+In Scrum, the project is divided into multiple sprints. so let’s try to understand:

 What is a sprint?

-- Role
+• Role

-- Artifacts
+• Artifacts

-- Meetings
+• Meetings

 Roles In Agile Scrum Methodology